udacity/nd063-c3-design-for-security-project-starter/README.md

 - The scripts will attempt to break into the web application instance using the public IP and attempt to access data in the secret recipe S3 bucket.

 ### Task 2: Review CloudFormation Template
-In this task, the objective is to familiarize yourself with the starter code get you up and running quickly.
+In this task, the objective is to familiarize yourself with the starter code and to get you up and running quickly.
 Spend a few minutes going through the .yml files in the _starter_ folder to get a feel for how parts of the code will map to the components in the architecture diagram.

 Additionally, we have provided a CloudFormation template which will deploy the following resources in AWS: